UCLA-Creative-Labs/cl-rfcs/text/0021-internal-data-monitoring.md

 Creative Labs and quantify the effect or potential correlation.
 This mapping would be done by giving each event in Creative Labs a certain time frame and checking the timestamp of each post or advertisement run to see which fall into that time frame.
+Similar to Project 1, we would store the processed data into Firebase and use React-Vis to display and analyze the data.

 ### Project 3: Website Data Vis
 The third project would dive into where (and at what frequency) users are navigating towards on our main website.

-Project 3 with monitoring for the main website would require integration with the implementation of the site in the future.
+We would then put the data into Firebase and display the data using the web app structure implemented in Project 1 and 2.

 ## What are we launching today?